aileen-r/aileen-r/README.md

 I also float around on [**DEV.to**](https://dev.to/aileenr), as I aspire to do some dev blogging.

+If you're looking to reach out the more boring and professional way, you can message me on [LinkedIn](https://www.linkedin.com/in/aileen-rae/).

 <!--
 **aileen-r/aileen-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.